thehansguy/thehansguy/README.md

 - 👋 Hi, I’m @thehansguy
 - 👀 I'm an advocate of project-based learning.
-- 🌱 I’m currently learning ... the MERN stack
+- 🌱 I’m currently mastering ...
+React
 - 💞️ I’m looking to collaborate on ... cool projects
 - 📫 How to reach me ... thehansguy@gmail.com